spyren/Mecrisp-Cube/README.md

 | PB8         | CN2.1  | D15 SCL   | SCL          |
 | PB9         | CN2.2  | D14 SDA   | SDA          |

-#### Wire the Battery
-If the battery has a molex connector, no wiring/solderin is required.

 #### Overlay